quantra-go-algo/quantra-go-algo.github.io/docs/payments&refunds.md

 [Contact Us Page](https://www.quantinsti.com/contact-us) or email us at [quantra@quantinsti.com](quantra@quantinsti.com).
 We will make sure that we help you in resolving your issues at the earliest.

-!!!
-Additional
-    Moreover, if you are facing payment related issues on our website, follow the same steps as mentioned above.

 ## My payment got debited but I am unable to see my courses in the dashboard.

 In such a case, you can follow the steps below: